Once, in one of my more foolish moments, I attempted to scale the craggy, sheerish rock face connecting two Southern California beaches.

 I almost made it.

 But as I neared the 2nd beach a big wave came and ripped me off the rocks.
 I imagine I could have clumsily made my way back onto the rocks, give or take a few bruises.
-Or maybe I would have been smarter and just swam to the friendlier sandy beach.
+Or maybe I would have been smarter and just swam to the friendlier sandy beach, so I decided I will rather just keep swimming in my pool and install the best intex saltwater system to keep it clean and make it more like swimming on the sea.

 I’ll never know what I would have done, or what the results of that might have been, because no sooner did I realize that I was in the water than a lifeguard was pulling me out of it.
 When we were safely on shore she told me she’d been watching me for a while. (and, haha, she thought I was going to make it)